opctl/opctl/CONTRIBUTING.md

 ## Node debugging

 Ops are run in a "node" running as an external process, which means debugging the CLI directly doesn't catch most of the logic.
-To debug this external process, run `opctl node kill` to kill the current node (attached to port 42224), then use the VSCode "Run and debug an opctl node" run configuration to spin up a new node with the debugger attached or debug the CLI command "opctl node create".
+To debug this external process, run `opctl node kill` to kill the current node, then use the VSCode "Run and debug an opctl node" run configuration to spin up a new node with the debugger attached or debug the CLI command "opctl node create".

 ## Tests